denise97/dhl2021/README.md

 ## Folder Structure in Git Repository

 In general, this Git repository contains only scripts (usually Jupyter notebooks or Python scripts), not data sets.
-Data sets are located on the Delab server in the `MPSS2021BA1` folder (usually CSV or Parquet files).
+Data sets are located on the Delab server in the `MPSS2021BA1` folder (usually CSV or Parquet files) and documented in Wiki entry [File Overview](https://github.com/denise97/dhl2021/wiki/File-Overview).

 **A tabular overview of all individual scripts is provided in the [Script Register](./Script_Register.csv)**, including the script name and location as well as the respective input and output file(s).